Last updated: April 21, 2021

-According to the American Society of Cancer, it is a good thing to tell your children about the terminal illness, but this news should be shared in stages and in a language that a child will be able to understand.
+According to the American Society of Cancer, it is a good thing to tell your children about the terminal illness, but this news should be shared in stages and in a language that a child will understand.
 Never give a child more information than they will be able to absorb and understand.

 But when is the best time to tell your children about your terminal illness?
 You should talk to your child as soon as the diagnosis is definite.
 Children know more than parents may think, and they do understand when something is happening in their family, even if you think that you are good at hiding it.
 Be honest with your children and try to prepare them as much as you can for the future.
-Keeping your child away from the truth will just make them feel lonely, afraid and guilty.
+Keeping your child away from the truth will just make them feel lonely, afraid, and guilty.

 In many cases, families have been dealing with the disease for months or even years before it is known that the condition is terminal.
 In just a few cases, the disease is diagnosed in an advanced stage.
 This period will help you and your children prepare for the worst.
-No matter how long you have been dealing with the illness, dealing with it in it’s terminal stage will never be easy.
+No matter how long you have been dealing with the illness, dealing with it in its terminal stage will never be easy.

 In one way, telling your child the truth can help distract parents from dwelling on the illness.
 The more they know about the situation, the less fear they will feel.
 If you are hospitalized, try to get in touch with your children as much as you can.
 Reassure your children that you love them and that the illness has no effect on your love for them.
 Let your child visit you while hospitalized only after you, your partner, a friend or a family member prepares them for this situation.
-It is not easy for children to see their parent in a terminal condition.
+It is not easy for children to see their parents in a terminal condition.

 Remember, when a parent suffers from an illness, children will notice that something is going on.
 Being overprotective of them will just make the situation worse, so be honest.
 It is normal for you as a parent to not know all the answers, as well as to be unsure of what to say and how to explain the illness to your children.
-Seek help when necessary from a family member, friend or a professional.
+Seek help when necessary from a family member, friend, or professional.